Driftt/drift-sdk-android/README.md

 To get started with the Drift SDK you need the embed ID from your Drift settings page.
 This can be accessed [here](https://app.drift.com/settings/livechat) by looking after the drift.load method in the Javascript SDK.

+For devices running API level 19 you will need to call ```ProviderInstaller.installIfNeeded(this);``` in your initial activity before registering with Drift due to a change in certificates you will .

 In your Application `onCreate` method call:
 ```java
 Drift.setupDrift(this, "");